 Moltke: I spent so much time in that archive that to go out and see the locations is such a surreal experience.
 I went down to look at the NSAs building in the National Business Parkway in Maryland.
 It’s such a strange place—it’s an actual business park.
 That’s where all the post 9/11 stuff, all the contractors moved in and for some reason you can actually film there

 In his film you’ve got audio sources that don’t directly match the imagery, which goes from the evocative driving motif to vantages on and around 33 Thomas.
 Did you gather a lot of footage and pare it away in the editing room, or were you looking for specific visuals to shoot?

-Moltke: Originally I went out a tried something and showed it to Laura, and then we went and shot it it with Jarred Alterman, who was a great DP to work with.
+Moltke: Originally I went out and tried something, and showed it to Laura.
+And then we went and shot it with Jarred Alterman, who was a great DP to work with.
 Laura had a clear idea before we went on that trip of which kind of shots she wanted and how it would work with the audio.

 Poitras: At some point we discovered all this backstory about the building and its amazing architect John Carl Warnecke, this fascinating Cold War character who not only designed this building but also a host of other government buildings.
 With Nels Bangerter, the editor, we started to map out how to approach the reveal of this building, and decided to use the road trip to get us there.
 We really needed to work with an editor who would be able to approach something conceptually, but also with a narrative heart to it.

 Henrik, there’s a quote in your story about how the building kind of blends in with the city.
 And it’s really true—it inexplicably, creepily can disappear from view.
 And in the film you really convey that, especially with the night photography.
 You visualize it without having to say it.